mikesamuel/attack-review-testbed/README.md

 > that resists the [classes of attack](#classes-of-attack) than it is
 > to produce and deploy vulnerable code.

-We assume that developers are not mulicious but do not consistently work to avoid security problems.
+We assume that developers are not malicious but do not consistently work to avoid security problems.
 [Insider threats][] and [supply-chain][] security are important issues but are out of scope of this project.